 The PSA Peugeot Citroën-made vans will be derived from the Peugeot Expert and Citroën Jumpy.
-The supply of vehicles will commence from mid-2013, and the collaboration is expected to last beyond 2020.
+Under the terms of the Toyota and PSA Peugeot Citroen deal, the supply of vehicles will commence from mid-2013.

 Toyota Motor Europe will also participate in the development and industrial investment costs of future products.
 There are no plans for the two companies to enter into capital tie-ups or joint production.

 “We are delighted to announce today the enlargement of our successful cooperation with Toyota.
-This agreement launches the development of a new generation of mid-size Light Commercial Vehicle, offering both companies a competitive product for the European market”; quoted Jean-Christophe Quémard, PSA Peugeot Citroën programmes Executive Vice President.
+This agreement launches the development of a new generation of mid-size Light Commercial Vehicle, offering both companies a competitive product for the European market,” said Jean-Christophe Quémard, PSA Peugeot Citroën programmes Executive Vice President.